Pots & Planters - A Gardener's Guide

 Personal preference plays a role in shape selection.
 But each shape has its merits.

-• Square Containers: Square planters fit nicely into corners.
+- Square Containers: Square planters fit nicely into corners.
 They also look great at entryways and lining paths.
 From a practical standpoint, a square container makes watering easier because there are fewer gaps.
 Square planters also provide more surface area for planting than round pots.
 So, plants have access to more nutrients from the soil.

-• Rectangular Containers: Rectangular containers are versatile.
+- Rectangular Containers: Rectangular containers are versatile.
 You can plant a variety of plants to create a color splash.
 Or you can use one plant variety to create a row of lavender, for example.
 Rectangular-shaped containers also work nicely as railing planters and flower window boxes.

-• Round Containers: Round planters work well for accentuating a single plant.
+- Round Containers: Round planters work well for accentuating a single plant.
 As mentioned, they provide less surface area than square planters.
 Round planters can tip over more quickly, mainly when used outdoors.

 Tall vs. Short Planters

-Every planter has a layer of soil at the bottom that’s always in water, owing to gravity.
+Every pot and planter has a layer of soil at the bottom that’s always in water, owing to gravity.
 That accumulation of water is known as perching.
 If your plant’s roots are too close to that perched water, it will impact its health.

 As a result, plant containers accumulate water differently based on their shape.
 For example, tall planters provide the best air-to-water ratio to promote better gas exchange.
 Taller planters dry out faster than short, wide pots.